10 Simple Steps to Grow your Business by Writing a Book

 Why Write a Book to Grow Your Business

 So what if famous people wrote books to further their business, you can very well ask, why should you do the same?
-Here is a list of a few reasons why writing a book works wonders for your business.
+Here is a list of a few reasons why writing and self-publishing a book works wonders for your business.

 - You attract people’s attention to your business through your book.